George Khoury (music producer): Biography

 In 1949, after his success with the Oklahoma Tornado Label investment, Khoury created the Lyric label and Khoury's label.
 He recorded more Cajun songs such as Lawrence Walker's "Evangeline Waltz" and "Reno Waltz" however, he ventured into swamp pop and other genres as well.
 George Khoury opened up his own record shop, Khoury's Record Shop in downtown Lake Charles, Louisiana, which was co-owned with his brother, Isaac Khoury.

-In 1958, Huey Thierry and Cookie and the Cupcakes recorded "Mathilda", the unofficial anthem of swamp pop music, which Khoury co-composed.
-That song would be later recorded by Jerry Lee Lewis and Freddy Fender.
-In 1959, Khoury co-wrote and composed the hit song for Phil Phillips called "Sea of Love".
+In 1958, Huey Thierry and his Cookie and his Cupcakes band recorded "Mathilda", the unofficial anthem of swamp pop music, which Khoury co-composed.
+That song would be later recorded by Jerry Lee Lewis, Freddy Fender and The Fabulous Thunderbirds.
+In 1959, Khoury co-wrote the hit song for Phil Phillips called "Sea of Love".
 The recording was later released by Khoury's Records Shop.
 Due to the demand, Khoury leased the recording to Mercury Records on which label it entered the charts at No. 2 in June 1959.

 Khoury produced his last record in 1965.
 He died in 1998.